With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Cysts, malignant tumors

 The consequence of bleeding is a hematoma or hemorrhage.
-In the latter case, the blood soaks into the surrounding tissues, in which a cavity filled with it is formed.
-The danger of parenchymal hemorrhage is that the organs are not able to stop the blood on their own, due to the absence of spasm of the vessels passing inside and their structure.
-If the blood loss is not stopped in time, the person will die.
+In the latter case, the blood permeates the surrounding tissues, in which a cavity filled with it is formed.
+The danger of parenchymal hemorrhage is that the organs are not able to stop the bleeding on their own, due to the lack of spasm of the vessels passing inside and their structure.
+If blood loss is not stopped in time, the person will die.

 Signs of hemorrhage

-More often, internal bleeding develops quickly.
-Sometimes it is slow, so clinical manifestations may either be absent or not noticeable.
+More often than not, internal bleeding develops quickly.
+Sometimes it's slow, so clinical manifestations may either be completely absent or invisible.
 Signs of this condition include:

 • dizziness;